Scoring Policy

 Examples: 007 Legends

-Potential is visible, but buggy execution limits appeal.
+Potential is visible in the concept, but buggy execution and poor technical health limit the appeal.

 Examples: Robotics;Notes DaSH, Need for Speed: Undercover

-Fundamental design or performance issues make enjoyment difficult.
+Fundamental design or performance issues make the experience difficult to enjoy.

 Examples: Bubsy 3D